stephenrdoyle/stephenrdoyle.github.io/_pages/publications.md

 **2021** <a name="2021"></a>
 * Writing, writing, writing...

-* peer review: BMC Biotechnology, Infection Genetics and Evolution, Frontiers in Tropical Diseases, International Journal for Parasitology DDR, Mitochondrial DNA Part B: Resources, Parasitology Research, PLoS NTD,
+* peer review: BMC Biotechnology, Infection Genetics and Evolution, Frontiers in Tropical Diseases, International Journal for Parasitology DDR, Mitochondrial DNA Part B: Resources, Parasitology Research, PLoS NTD.

 **2020** <a name="2020"></a>